Aghvan Papikyan

-Aghvan Papikyan (Աղվան Պապիկյանը, born 8 February 1994) is a professional footballer who plays as a winger.
+Aghvan Papikyan (Աղվան Պապիկյանը, born 8 February 1994) is a professional footballer who plays as a winger for Klasa A club Football Campus Tomaszów Mazowiecki.
 Born in Poland, he was a member of the Armenia national team.

 Club career

 Aghvan was a pupil of the football academy ŁKS Łódź.
 He completed the stages of the club academy along with his older brother Volodya.
 In 2011, he was included in the first team.
 Papikyan played 8 matches in total for Łódź.

 In February 2013, he transferred to Spartak Moscow.

 On 4 September 2020, less than a month after joining FC Alashkert, he moved to Ararat Yerevan.

 International career

 Aghvan Papikyan has played for the junior and youth teams of Armenia.
 He has stated, "I play for the Armenia because that's where my roots are from and I feel Armenian."
 Papikyan had no desire to join the Poland national football team and couldn't anyway due to citizenship issues, but said he still "feels something towards Poland".

 After a match between the Armenia U21 and Armenia national teams on 21 March 2013, Papikyan was among three youth players chosen by the Football Federation of Armenia to join the senior team.